ef-gy/blog/raspberry-pi-tor-gateway.md

 ![This is what your settings should look like once you're done.](/png/raspberry-pi-tor-proxy)

 Your iDevice should now be able to use the SOCKS proxy.
 Yay! :)

+## Alternate Usage: Good ol' Privoxy

+So, after playing around with this for a bit, I've noticed that some devices seem to send out DNS queries before attempting to use the proxy set in the proxy auto-config file.
+Given that SOCKS4 proxies don't support DNS lookups themselves, this does make sense.
+However, as we didn't enable IP forwarding so as not to leak any connections through clients ignoring the proxy settings, these DNS queries will just time out and things will go awry.
+And we can't unset the DNS settings, as certain clients will then ignore our WiFi AP's internet abilities.

+So, on to plan B then!
+Which is kind of plan A, really, as it precedes direct use of the Tor SOCKS proxy in practice.
+Because, back in the day when browsers didn't really do SOCKS right, we'd just use Privoxy.
+And that's exactly what we can still do.

+So, first order of business: install privoxy!

+    # apt-get install privoxy

+Next, set up privoxy.
+To do so, edit /etc/privoxy/config, and search for the block that has lots of examples about forward.* instructions.
+Add the following lines there:

+    forward-socks5t / 127.0.0.1:9050 .
+    forward 192.168.*.*/ .
+    forward 10.*.*.*/ .

+The first line tells Privoxy to route connections through Tor.
+Newer versions of privoxy provide the forward-socks5t setting specifically for this - if your version doesn't have that yet, just substitute forward-socks5.
+The following two lines allow direct access to LAN services via your shiny new Raspberry Pi Tor proxy.
+You could omit those for most uses.

+Also in the same file, go to the listen-address setting and add the following lines:

+    listen-address 10.4.0.1:8118
+    listen-address 127.0.0.1:8118

+This will allow access to Privoxy from the AP side.

+Once Privoxy is all set up, restart it using:

+    # /etc/init.d/privoxy restart

+And finally, set it up in your device/browser (hint: host 10.4.0.1 and port: 8118) and you're good to go!
+For iOS, that setting is in the same config area as the screenshot above, but under the "Manual" proxy heading.